RuniteOre/Tibia_Calculators/README.md

 - Base Damage: Calculate your base damage for melee attacks.
 - Expected Damage: Calculate your expected damage for melee attacks.
 - Expected Magic Damage: Calculate your expected damage for magic attacks.
+- Time to level your magic to the next level: Calculate the time it will take to level your magic to the next level.

 ## Usage